BlueRiverTech/quanser-openai-driver/README.md

 # Warning
-Forgetting to close the envrioment or incorrectly closing the env leads to several possible issues.
+Forgetting to close the environment or incorrectly closing the env leads to several possible issues.
 The worst including segfaults.

 The most common case when the env was not properly closed: you can not reopen the env and you get:
 ```